JL Arts Education Programs

 JL Community Education & Events Bursary

 The JL Community Education & Events Bursary advances public education and appreciation of the arts by supporting education-focused activities delivered through small-scale community events in New Brunswick that include a clear and intentional learning component.
-Four $500 Bursaries are given out annually.

 Supported activities must be open to the public and designed to increase public understanding of artistic practices, creative processes, or cultural expression through learning-based activities such as workshops, artist talks, demonstrations, facilitated discussions, or educational presentations.